The stage of orthodontic treatment when teeth are being moved and/or jaws aligned.

 Class II Malocclusion

 A malocclusion where the upper front teeth are protruding, or the lower teeth and/or jaw is positioned back relative to the upper teeth and/or jaw.

 A malocclusion where the lower teeth and/or jaw is positioned ahead relative to the upper teeth and/or jaw.

 Closed Bite/Deep Bite

-Also known as deep overbite, this occurs when the upper front teeth overlap the bottom front teeth an excessive amount.
+Also known as a deep overbite, this occurs when the upper front teeth overlap the bottom front teeth an excessive amount.

 Complete orthodontic treatment performed to correct a malocclusion.

 Cone Beam CT/CBCT

 Congenitally Missing Teeth